mozilla/addons-server/docs/topics/install-olympia/installation.rst

 Installing Olympia
 ==================

+The following instructions walk you through installing and configuring all required services from scratch.
+If you'd prefer to use `Docker <http://docs.docker.com/>`_ to install everything automatically in containers, read the
+:ref:`Docker installation instructions <install-with-docker>`.

 We're going to use all the hottest tools to set up a nice environment.
 Skip steps at your own peril.
 Here we go!